 Much of the Kings Cross area is currently still subject to considerable redevelopment.
 A new terminal was opened for the Channel Tunnel Rail Link at St Pancras station in 2007 and, although this caused some disruption when being constructed, it was nothing like that which occurred when the initial railway development took place.
 The line into St Pancras led to the clearance of some 4000 houses in Somers Town, St Pancras and Camden Town and it is estimated that 32,000 people were displaced.
 Compare that to the construction of the Regents Canal half a century earlier.
 Even a critic conceded that the line was certainly chosen, in some respects, very judiciously, as comparatively few houses are required to be taken down.

 After St Pancras lock the canal curves towards Maiden Lane bridge.
 On the opposite bank is the Camley Street Natural Park, which is accessible by a new footbridge.
 Check out the website to find current opening times.
 Two options are now presented to take strollers round the next bend of the canal.
 It is possible to stay on the towpath or, alternatively, take the gently inclined path which that runs past the development of Coal Drops Yard, which is another venue that offers eating, drinking and shopping opportunities.
-On the right of the path are renovated offices originally built to match the curve of the canal (6) and the words Coal Office is still visible on one of the gables (7).
+On the right of the path are renovated offices originally built to match the curve of the canal (5) and the words Coal Office is still visible on one of the gables (6).
 Disused for some time, like most of the old industrial and commercial buildings on the line, they were the victim of the decline and fall of canal traffic.
 The late Jack Whitehead, a local historian, took the view that the great freeze of 1962 -1963 was the point the when canal trade ceased to be a viable entity.
 With the canals frozen over many companies used road haulers to move their goods and did not return their custom to canal carriers afterwards.
-Even if there is a revival of the coal industry beyond Cumbria I very much doubt if we will ever see coal dust drifting over this part of the canal again.
+Whatever happens on the national canal network I very much doubt if we will ever see coal dust drifting over this part of the canal again.

 Part of the building to the west of Granary Square is called East Coal Drops.
 Perhaps surprisingly, the area became well known in the 1990s as being the venue of Bagleys, one of London’s largest clubs.
 According to a display board on the wall of the passage which leads through the building, 2,500 clubbers could be packed in on some nights.
 Things seem a bit more sedate these days.